epam/edp-install/docs/operator-guide/edp-access-model.md

 ### Manage Access via Keycloak

-SonarQube access is managed using Keycloak roles in the `<edp-project>` realm.
+SonarQube access is managed using Keycloak roles in the `edp` realm.
 The `sonar-developers` and `sonar-administrators` realm roles are the two available roles that determine user access levels.
 To grant access, the corresponding role must be added to the user in Keycloak.